infosoftas/info-subscription-doc/source/billing/standalone.rst

             }
     }

-This will generate a new payment demand with account charges and allowances included.
+This will generate a new payment demand with account charges and allowances included in the total.
+This can be combined with single transactions as shown above.

 Refer to the API specification to lookup details on which transactions are available on the account prior to generating the demand.